parallel-cascades/procedural-space-skybox-documentation/docs/procedural-celestial-bodies/introduction.md

 ## Samples
 There are two sample scenes in this asset:

-- Space Objects Sample Scene - shows 6 sample celestial bodies - 3 stars and 3 gas giants.
+- Space Objects Sample Scene - shows the 9 sample celestial bodies, with glow effects and URP settings.
-- 3D Skybox Sample Scene - shows a 3D Skybox set up using some of the celestial body prefabs.
+- 3D Skybox Sample Scene - shows a more complex 3D Skybox set up using some of the celestial body prefabs.

 ## URP Settings